sass/sass/doc-src/SASS_CHANGELOG.md

   character sets.
 * Fix a bug when using `@extend` with selectors containing newlines.
 * Make boolean operators short-circuit.
+* Remove unnecessary whitespace in selectors in `:compressed` mode.

 ## 3.1.12